 - The sponsor distributes earnings to the investors.
 If a project is sold, proceeds of the sale will be distributed to the investors, typically within 30 days of closing.
 If the project is held, earnings will be distributed at regular intervals (typically monthly or quarterly).

 The terminology is fairly new, but the concept has been used in the United States since at least 1885.
 In 1885, Joseph Pulitzer (yes, that Pulitzer) crowdfunded to keep the Statue of Liberty in New York.
 The statue was a gift from France, but couldn’t remain in New York unless the city raised funds to build the stone platform for Lady Liberty to stand on.
-Cities like Boston and Philadelphia were willing and able to build platforms in exchange for moving the statue to their own cities.
+Cities like Boston and Philadelphia were willing and able to build platforms to move the statue to one of those cities.
 But Pulitzer put an ad in his newspaper asking for public donations to fund the development project.
 In just five months, over $101,000 was raised by over 160,000 donors.

 But this fundraising model had a logistical problem.
 Tracking small amounts from a large pool of donors was time-consuming.
 And tracking individuals’ returns on the investments would have been prohibitive.
 So real estate crowdfunding was kept to a small pool of wealthy investors with the capital to put up substantial investments.